- ICH GCP

 |

-Proportion of subjects achieving rabies virus-neutralizing antibody titers ≥1:5 as measured by the rapid fluorescent focus inhibition test (RFFIT).
+Proportion of participants with rabies virus neutralizing antibody titers ≥1:5 (approximately 0.1 IU/mL) measured by rapid fluorescent focus inhibition test (RFFIT).

 |